cjdbarlow/Part-One/potassium.md

 ###Hypokalaemia
-Hypokalaemia results in a more-negative resting membrane potential.
+Hypokalaemia:
+* Causes the resting membrane potential to become more-negative
 This makes it more difficult for a stimulus to reach the threshold potential, and therefore it is harder to generate and propagate action potential.
-ECG findings are those of **rapid depolarisation** and **prolonged repolarisation**, and include prolonged PR, long QT, flat T waves or TWI, U waves, and ST depression.
-Severe hypokalaemia may result in frequent supraventricular and ventricular ectopics, supraventricular arrythmias, and severe arrythmias.
+* ECG findings are those of **rapid depolarisation** and **prolonged repolarisation**, and include:
+ * Prolonged PR
+ * Long QT
+ * Flat T waves or TWI
+ * U waves
+ * ST depression
+ * Severe hypokalaemia may result in:
+  * Frequent supraventricular and ventricular ectopics
+  * Supraventricular arrhythmias
+  * Ventricular arrhythmias

 ##Regulation